C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 }
 ```

-If you refresh your canvas, you should now see two previews of your NoteRow view displayed with different sizes.
+If you refresh your canvas, you should now see two previews of your `NoteRow` view displayed using different sizes.

 ## Using NoteRow With Our List